 Case study: Macondo (2010)

 My concerns about the focus of behavioural approaches on personal safety at the expense of process safety were validated in the Macondo disaster, on the Deepwater Horizon drilling rig on 20 April 2010.
-In their investigation into the explosion and fire at the Macondo well, the U.S. Chemical Safety and Hazard Investigation Board (CSB) discussed the behavioural approaches employed by Transocean, the owner of the drilling rig:
+In their investigation into the explosion and fires at the Macondo well, the U.S. Chemical Safety and Hazard Investigation Board (CSB) discussed the behavioural approaches employed by Transocean, the owner of the drilling rig:

 “The aims of programs such as THINK and START are to reinforce safe behavior and correct unsafe acts or conditions.
 These programs rely upon the employees to observe and recognize unsafe situations or activities.
 Thus, the types of safety issues likely to be documented are those that are readily observable, such as breaches to occupational safety rules and policies (e.g., missing personal protective equipment, poor housekeeping).
 However, process safety hazards and the active and passive safeguards meant to control, reduce, or mitigate them are not always readily observable.
 Thus, the THINK and START programs emphasized worker focus on personal safety observations and easily identifiable deviations from safety rules and company practices” (CSB, 2016, Vol. 3, p.145).